es-ude/denspp.offline/README.md

-    ├── src                 # Contains new function which can be added to the DeNSPP.offline repo (with tests) ├── src_dnn             # Contains functions for training deep neural networks which are not in package ├── src_pipe            # Contains functions for data analysis which are not in package ├── access_cloud.yaml   # Yaml file with information for cloud access ├── main_pipeline.py    # For normal pipeline processing ├── main_data_merge.py  # For merging of given datasets ├── main_dnn_train.py   # For training ML models, like Autoencoder and Classifier └── ...
+    ├── src                 # Contains new function which can be added to the DeNSPP.offline repo (with tests) ├── src_dnn             # Contains functions for training deep neural networks which are not in package ├── src_pipe            # Contains functions for data analysis which are not in package ├── access_cloud.json   # Json file with information for cloud access ├── run_pipeline.py     # For normal pipeline processing ├── run_training.py     # For training ML models, like Autoencoder and Classifier └── ...
 ```
 The marked folders with "only local" will only be saved on your computer.
 It not be sync with git.